dixonary/draft-reMarkable/INSTALL.md

   draft as a system service.
 Then you'll need to `systemctl disable xochitl && systemctl enable draft` to replace `xochitl` with `draft` as the startup app.
 Reboot, or to see it take effect right away, do `systemctl stop xochitl && systemctl start draft`.

-* * *
-## Configure draft

-Draft is configured through the files in the `/etc/draft` directory.
-They consist of a few simple lines.
-All of them are needed otherwise the option will not show up in the launcher.

-`title`: Big word, left hand side of the screen.

-`desc`: Smaller words, left hand side of the screen.

-`call`: The shell command to run when the option is pressed.

-`term`: The shell command to run while the option is running, to close it. (or it can do whatever you want really!)
-This won't do anything without `button-capture` installed.

-`imgFile`: An icon to use.
-It will look for a PNG image with that name in the `/etc/draft/icons` directory.

-*NOTE: Be sure not to leave any spaces around the "=" sign in the config lines, else the files may not parse correctly and your options may not show up!*